 - Get curious about the books your child/teen is reading at school.
 They may be reading books you remember.
 Engage them in a discussion about the books they are reading.

 - Discuss with your child/teen the differences between reading a book and watching a movie.
 Talk about which option allows for more creativity and self-expression.

 - Discuss how they make decisions about what to read.
 Ask: “How do you know a book will be interesting?” or “How do you know whether a book is appropriate for you?”

-- Allowing your child/teen some choices in establishing a reading routine will add to their sense of control and motivation to read.
+- Allow your child/teen some choices in establishing a reading routine.
+Allowing choices will add to their sense of control and motivation to read.
 Questions you could ask to better understand their preferences include:

 - “How much reading homework do you usually get from school everyday?”

 - “Considering all of the activities that typically take place after school, when is the best time to read?”